amberarchive/C-BikeShare/README.md

 The percentage inside the body of the graph (pink and blue) is the percentage of rides of each rider type at each time of the day.

 - The blue squares (from right to left):
-   - 17.75% is the percentage of casual riders in the morning;
+   - 17.75% rides were made by casual riders in the morning;
-   - 19.18%  is the percentage of casual riders in the afternoon;
+   - 19.18% rides were made by casual riders in the afternoon;
-   - 3.30%  is the percentage of casual riders in the afternoon;
+   - 3.30% is were made by casual riders in the afternoon;

 Casual riders' ride in the morning is just a little bit lower (about 2%) than in the afternoon - the peak time, and then it dramatically drop-down at night

 - The pink squares (from right to left):
-   - 26.59% is the percentage of casual riders in the morning;
+   - 26.59% rides were made by casual riders in the morning;
-   - 26.16%  is the percentage of casual riders in the afternoon;
+   - 26.16%  rides were made by casual riders in the afternoon;
-   - 6.83%  is the percentage of casual riders in the afternoon;
+   - 6.83%  rides were made by casual riders in the afternoon;

 Member user's peak time is morning, it just falls down insignificant in the afternoon and then dramatically drop-down at night.